dirkbeer/helium_hex_map/README.md

 _Green_ hexes are at least 15 minutes old and should have increased the count in your Mapping Feed (if no one else has mapped them).

-_Green transparent_ hexes are hexes that are out of the 60 minute cooldown period.
+_Green transparent_ hexes are hexes that are out of the 60 minute cooldown period and can be remapped.

 ## Limitations